metricshilab/ivxj/README.md

 ## Usage

-The `ivxj` function is designed to compute key estimates for unbalanced panel data analysis, including:
+This main function of this package is `ivxj`.
+It compute key estimates for unbalanced panel data analysis, including:

 - **IVX Estimate**: The estimated coefficients using the IVX method.
 - **IVXJ Estimate**: The debiased estimates from the IVXJ method.